Cray-HPE/cray-crus/docs/Developer_Notes.md

 The Boot Service Abstraction provides a `BootSession` class that communicates with the BOS API to instantiate Boot Sessions.
-It also provides methods for monitoring the progress and sucess or failure of active boot sessions using the Kubernetes Job API.
+It also provides methods for monitoring the progress and success or failure of active boot sessions using the Kubernetes Job API.
 To keep track of the session and some state, it uses an `Etcd3Model` derivative `BootSessionProgress` object indexed to the Upgrade Session Upgrade ID